 Engineering Innovation Students

-Engineering Innovation is an exciting, college-level, summer program for motivated high school students with an aptitude in math and science and an interest in—or curiosity about—engineering.
-This program has been available to high school students since 2006.
+Engineering Innovation (EI) is an exciting, hands-on, college-level, summer program for motivated high school students with an aptitude in math and science and an interest in – or curiosity about – engineering.
+EI has been available to high school students since 2006.
 In the program, students learn to think and problem-solve like engineers and have the opportunity to earn Johns Hopkins University credit.
 EI is offered at multiple locations throughout the Unites States.

 For more information, please visit the Engineering Innovation website.